keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 Using Keptn together with ArgoCD brings a lot of value, which we saw in the previous section, but looking on application health status in the cluster is not the best user experience.
-The data should be nicely displayed in the ArgoCD UI to provide the user an owerview if the application was deployed, if it's synchronized and if it's healthy, all in one place.
+The data should be nicely displayed in the ArgoCD UI to provide the user an overview if the application was deployed, if it's synchronized and if it's healthy, all in one place.